raven-reyes/node-crudapp/README.md

 ## The modules/dependencies are installed using - npm install.
 ## To run the application ,,, connect your server to any port eg 3000 or 8080 and thats it.
 ## Then run npm start or nodemon server.js or node server.js

+##RESULTS
+After running the application, you will see a page like(index.js_EIMS_homepage.png) on the browser which displays the details of all the employees in stored in the system.
+On that page you can perform other CRUD Operations like ; Adding new employees using the(new employee button), updating details existing employees  using the(pencil button) and delete employees usin the (X) button.
+After adding an employee to your application , their information is stored in MongoDB Atlas which is a global cloud database service managed and run by the team MongoDB.
+The database i used in this project is called(users) and the collection is(userdbs) as shown in (database_image.png).